Illinois Compiled Statutes

 any other vehicle on the roadway adjacent to it.

-(b) This Section shall not apply to any authorized emergency vehicle, to any authorized transit bus, to any farm tractor or implement of husbandry,
+(b) This Section shall not apply to any authorized emergency vehicle, to any authorized transit bus, to any bicycle, to any farm tractor or implement of husbandry,

 to any service vehicle while engaged in maintenance of the highway or